eyp-developers/statistics/docs/introduction/sign-up.rst

 Examples of usernames
 _________________

-We recommend, that you stick to the naming scheme mentioned in :ref:`Sigining up <signing-up>`.
+We recommend, that you stick to the naming scheme mentioned in :ref:`Signing up <signing-up>`.
 If you wish to deviate from this scheme or your session's name contains special charachters, you might find the table below useful.

 +-----------------------+---------------------+---------------------------+